 Secure computing environment

-CRADC's Windows domain, secured by a firewall, exceeds U.S. Defense Department C-2 standards for trusted computing environments.
-It also meets requirements for HIPAA-designated Protected Health Information.
+CRADC’s secure computing environment consists of a Windows domain which is secured by a firewall and meets or exceeds U.S. Defense Department C-2 standards for trusted computing environments.
 CRADC computing accounts are limited to those using restricted data for scientific research.
 Features of the CRADC environment include:

-- Four 64-bit computing servers and a file server
+- Three 64-bit computing servers and a file server

 - Access by Remote Desktop Connection or Terminal Services Client